soravkumarsharma/ATM-Project-for-Beginners/README.md

 This project is for absolute newbies who just started their programming journey in C++.
 Those who want to start with the Open Source can begin their journey with this project.

 ## How to Start Contribution
-- Step1: Fork the project.
+- Step 1: Fork the project.
-- Step2: Clone the project in your local machine.
+- Step 2: Clone the project in your local machine.
-- Step3: Create a new branch and start your contribution.
+- Step 3: Create a new branch and start your contribution.
-- Step4: Update ReadMe file with your "Name" and "github" profile.
+- Step 4: Update ReadMe file with your "Name" and "github" profile.
-- Step5: Push the updated files from your created branch.
+- Step 5: Push the updated files from your created branch.
-- Step6: Create a Pull Request (PR).
+- Step 6: Create a Pull Request (PR).

 ## Programmer